ARidwanW/arw-dotnet-project/calculate-gpa/README.md

 # Calculate Final GPA

-This is simple project to develop an Student Grading application.
+This is simple project to calculate final GPA by breaking down the work into smaller parts and Apply formatting techniques to display output .
 This project guided from [Microsoft Learn](https://learn.microsoft.com/en-us/training/modules/guided-project-calculate-final-gpa/)

 ## Project Overview